ehrpg/qstar/docs/character.md

 > Currencies abstract the resources available to a character.

 Currencies are limited by a maximum value, and are used to improve your character.
-This maximum value is modified by circumstances, perks, and permanently due to [experience](#experience).
+This maximum value is modified by Circumstances, perks, and permanently due to [experience](#experience).

 The current value for a currency can **never** exceed the maximum value.
 All